JulianG/rest-api-hooks-demo/README.md

 Some client-side applications are very simple.
 This one simply

-* Fetch a list of items from a REST API and displays it.
+* Fetches a list of items from a REST API and displays it.
 * Makes simple changes to some items (e.g. "mark as read", "approve/reject", etc)

 Perhaps we don't need a state management library for this.